Raja Paranjape

 Rajabhau Dattatraya Paranjpe (24 April 1910 – 9 February 1979), known as Raja Paranjape, was an Indian actor, director, producer and writer in the Marathi film and Hindi film industries.

-He started to produce Marathi films under the banner named Gajraj with Madgulkar and Phadake.
+He started to produce Marathi films under the banner named Gajraj with G.D.Madgulkar and Sudhir Phadke.
 The super-hit Hindi film, Mera Saaya, was a remake of his Marathi film, Pathlaag.

 Career

 In a career spanning 40 years, Paranjape was associated with about 80 Marathi and Hindi films.